-Then it’s a relatively simple matter to tally how many kilometres you drove for business purposes and how many kilometres you drove for personal reasons and calculate how much of a percentage of your vehicle use was actually directly related to earning income.
+Then it’s a relatively simple matter to tally how many kilometers you drove for business purposes and how many kilometers you drove for personal reasons and calculate how much of a percentage of your vehicle use was actually directly related to earning income.

 Keeping a logbook of each and every trip you make is a tedious process, and for self-employed Canadians, there is some good news on this front – QuickBooks Self-Employed has an app that takes care of the tracking of trips for you, and once you arrive at your destination, the app asks you if that trip was personal or for business.
 Brilliant, eh?
 Where was this when I was self-employed?

 More good news, as QuickBooks Self-Employed also tracks receipts, allowing the user to take a picture of the receipt and sort it as being either a business expenses or a personal expense – the rest of the sorting can be done at home on your laptop or iPad.